-Unified Koreas athletes cheered at Asian Games spectacular
+Unified Koreas athletes center of attention at Asiad opener

-JAKARTA, Indonesia (AP) — Thousands of spectators cheered wildly as athletes from the rival Koreas marched together in a spectacular opening ceremony for the Asian Games.
+JAKARTA, Indonesia (AP) — Thousands of spectators cheered wildly as athletes from the rival Koreas paraded side-by-side behind a “unification” flag in a spectacular opening ceremony for the Asian Games.

 The two countries, still technically at war after their 1950-53 conflict ended in an armistice, have fielded 60 athletes in combined teams along with larger contingents for their respective national squads.
-They’re competing together in several sports including women’s basketball and rowing.
+North and South Korean athletes are competing together in several sports including women’s basketball and rowing.

-South Korea Prime Minister Lee Nak-yon and several North Korean ministers watched as the athletes, many holding hands, paraded by in blue and white uniforms.
+South Korea Prime Minister Lee Nak-yon and several North Korean ministers watched as the athletes, many holding hands, paraded by in blue and white uniforms on Saturday night behind South Korean basketballer Lim Yung-hui and North Korean soccer player Ju Kyong Chol, who together carried the flag.

-Some 42,000 people packed the Bung Karno stadium in Jakarta on Saturday evening for an elaborate ceremony showcasing diverse Indonesian culture.
+It was a virtual repeat of the joint march during the Winter Olympics in February in the South Korean ski resort of Pyeongchang, minus the gloves, parkas and fur hats.

 Most Read Nation & World Stories